Abdulrahman-AlGethami/Abdulrahman-AlGethami/README.md

 - 👋 Hi, I’m @Abdulrahman-AlGethami
 - 👀 I’m interested in App Developer & Networks
-- 🌱 I’m currently improving my self in App Developer
+- 🌱 I’m currently improving myself as App Developer
-- 💞️ I’m looking to collaborate with any one who is have a pasion on Take a step Forward
+- 💞️ I’m looking to collaborate with anyone who has a passion for Taking a Step Forward
-- 📫 How to reach me ?
+- 📫 How to reach me?

 - Keep Learning !!